 Top 15 Things to Do in DC: Your Ultimate Guide to Exploring the Nation’s Capital

 Washington, DC, is brimming with history, culture, and activities that cater to every type of traveler.
 Whether you’re a history buff, art enthusiast, or nature lover, the nation’s capital has something special for you.
-In this comprehensive guide, we delve into the top 15 things to do in DC, ensuring your visit is memorable and full of discovery.
+In this comprehensive guide, we delve into the top 15 things to do in Washington DC, ensuring your visit is memorable and full of discovery.

 Things to do in DC